FH-Potsdam/doing-projection-mapping/docs/syphon.md

 Syphon is a technology that allows applications to share frames.
 In our example we will use Processing to send simple animations to HeavyM.

+Processing Setup

+HeavyM Live Setup